jstimpfle/language/README.md

 build/language tests/fib.txt tests/EXTSYMS.txt -write-elf-object
 ```

-(note: tests/EXTSYMS.txt is currently needed to access the function in
+(note: tests/EXTSYMS.txt is currently needed to access the functions in
 runtime/support.c)

 You can also try one of the following options accepted by the `build/language`